 - Doing the SWOT analysis of the organization in a timely manner.

-- To check that internal controls are effective at the organization level.
+- To check that internal control are effective at the organization level.

 - Communicate with the higher management of the companies.

 - To maintain official relations with the relevant stakeholders.